Deisss/jersey-doc-generator/README.md

-We define a really simple function (User is an empty class) imple class (the function content is empty for example purpose), jersey-doc-generator will produce the following result (we remove empty data to keep it readable here):
+We define a really simple function (User is an empty class) imple class (the function content is empty for example purpose), we can now use jersey-doc-generator (assuming project is located on %PRJ% folder).

+    java -jar ./target/jersey-doc-generator-0.0.1.jar -p "%PRJ%/build/classes" -c "com.mycompany.RootResource"

+Where build/classes contains all *.class project file, with same structure (`com/mycompany/RootResource.class`).

+It will produce the following result:

     {
       "name" : "com.mycompany.RootResource",